NexPlayer/Android-SDK/advanced.md

-> **Note** This interface replaces the deprecated methods in `IListener` that received video renderer-specific events from `NexPlayer`™.
+> **Note** This interface replaces the deprecated methods in `IListener` that received video renderer-specific events from `NexPlayer`.
 Note that in existing older applications, the video renderer related methods of `IListener` (now deprecated) can be reused.

-`NexPlayer`™ will call the methods provided in this interface automatically during playback to notify the application when various video renderer-specific events have occurred.
+`NexPlayer` will call the methods provided in this interface automatically during playback to notify the application when various video renderer-specific events have occurred.

-In most cases, the handling of these events is optional; `NexPlayer`™ will continue playback normally without the application doing anything special.
+In most cases, the handling of these events is optional; `NexPlayer` will continue playback normally without the application doing anything special.
 There are a few exceptions to this which are listed below.

 See each individual *IVideoRendererListenermethod* for a recommendation on how to implement that